syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 The [blockoutSettings](/js/api/ejschedule#members:blockoutsettings) holds the below properties to customize the block intervals such as,

 * [templateId](/js/api/ejschedule#members:blockoutsettings-templateid) - Template design that applies on the block intervals.
-* [customStyle](/js/api/ejschedule#members:blockoutsettings-customstyle) - The custom css that applies on the blocked intervals.
+* [customStyle](/js/api/ejschedule#members:blockoutsettings-customstyle) - The custom CSS that applies on the blocked intervals.

 {% highlight html %}